prernagoswami11/Mobility-Analysis/README.md

 # Mobility-Analysis
-This repository related to cab service analytics.
+This repository is related to cab service analytics.